ayubix/Checkers-game/README.md

 5. **Multi capturing** : If possible, continue capturing in a single turn also backwards.

-6. **Winning** : The game ends when a player captures all opponent's pieces or blocks their moves.
+6. **Winning** : The game ends when a player captures all opponent's pieces or blocks their moves(Stalemate).

-7. **Stalemate** : The game results in a stalemate if neither player can make a legal move.

 ## Installation